Office of Energy and Sustainability

 Carbon Neutrality

-Oberlin signed the Carbon Commitment (previously American Colleges & University President’s Climate Commitment (ACUPCC)) in 2006.
+Oberlin signed the Carbon Commitment (previously American Colleges & University President’s Climate Commitment - ACUPCC) in 2006.
 The college set the date to achieve carbon neutrality as 2025.
 Carbon neutrality means reducing greenhouse emissions to zero or otherwise balancing emissions to zero through sequestration and offsets.

-The next step: Achieving carbon neutrality by 2025
+History of achieving carbon neutrality by 2025

 The study can be found here with a partially redacted appendix: Oberlin College Carbon Neutrality Resource Master Plan, Implementation Strategy, and Economic Approach

 The Board of Trustee Carbon Neutrality Subcommittee of Capital Planning Committee was formed in 2016.
-The design and make-up of the subcommittee is unique compared to other typical subcommittees of Capital Planning Committee as it includes staff, faculty, and students in addition to trustees and is working on carbon neutrality solutions that stretch into the next decade.
+The design and make-up of the subcommittee is unique compared to other typical subcommittees of Capital Planning Committee as it includes staff, faculty, and students in addition to trustees and works on carbon neutrality solutions that stretch into the next decade.
 The Carbon Neutrality Subcommittee was designed to address some of the toughest challenges to achieving a carbon neutral campus.
-In 2018, the subcommittee is also tasked with examining sustainable infrastructure.
+In 2018, the subcommittee was also tasked with examining sustainable infrastructure.